ivan006/Course-Work--Notes/Fantastic-farming/Classy-courgettes/readme.md

 		- the plants safe space is from the stem of the plant all the way to as far as its leaves can reach
 		- weed after watering as the watering will help losen the roots of the weeds
 		- this will take about 3 minutes per plant
-### Day 2 (3 of the was 2019/03/12, rest was...)
+### Day 2 (3 of the was 2019/03/12, rest was...14th)
 - Bed preparation
 	- While you tend the soil in the next step make sure to arrange the plants "safe space" soil into a bowl shape for retaining water
 	- After you have finished tending the soil be sure to put the mulch back
 - Tending the soil
 	- Airate the soil
-		- turn the soil in the plants safe space but not closer than 10cm to the plants stem to a depth of 1/2 a spade
+		- turn the soil in the plants safe space but not closer than 10cm to the plants stem to a depth of 1/2 a spade, this will take about 4min per plant
 	- Fertilisation
 		- put 1 hand full of chicken manure in a circle 10cm from the stem of the plant
 		- in the plant space evenly spread 10L of compost
 - Watering - water again with 7L

 ### Day 5
 - Watering - From now on, starting today, water with 6L every three days

+### Week 2
+- Harvesting - your first big harvest will be around this time (my harvest for the week was 1/3kg per plant)

 ### Week 3, 6, 9 and 12
 - Bed preparation and tending the soil - Repeat the soil tending and bed preparation steps as shown in day 1 and 2  unless the plants are soon to die or are no longer productive

+# fff
+- this stage starts at 5 weeks after germination
+- for pests
+	- sypemephrine
+	- tamalon
+	- organanaciide plu
+		- canola oil
+		- garlic extract
+		- pyrethrins extract from flower of chrysanthemum cinerariaefolium
+		- piperonyl butoxide (synergist)
+- ff
+	- bed preparation
+		- spacing
+		- water retention (mulch/water catchement)
+	- soil tendering
+		- soil airation (losen soil)
+		- fertilisation (feeding)
+		- weeding
+	- planting
+	- watering
+	- harvesting
+	- pest control